Of CSU Grads Land Jobs Related to Their Career Plans

 Prepare for a career as a seed analyst with online courses in seed technology.
 These courses, led by Colorado State University and supported by three other major universities (Iowa State University, Virginia Tech, and the University of Kentucky) and the Crop Science Society of America, offer a comprehensive overview of seed analysis, a technical skill requiring patience, attention to detail, and a scientific understanding of seed biology.
 After completion, you will be prepared to complete the examinations to become a Registered Seed Technologist.

-The following curriculum is intended to inform prospective students about the overall theme of the program and should not be used as an example program of study.
+The curriculum listed below is intended to inform prospective students about the overall theme of the program and should not be used as an example program of study.
 Students need to consult their advisor to develop a degree completion plan based on the credits transferred into this program.
-Please request a Tentative Transfer Evaluation if you have questions about how your coursework will transfer into CSU.
+You have the option to use the Transferology website to conduct a self-review of your potential transfer courses.
+This tool will assist you in seeing how your previous college coursework may transfer to CSU.
+Please note, new online courses are in development to provide additional choices.

 Students are strongly encouraged to select AUCC courses in consultation with their academic advisor.
 The following courses are required as part of the 31 required AUCC credits for the horticulture degree.